joshuacc/recon/README.md

 #### Config merging

-If you have a `.recon.config.js` file in your home directory and one in the root of your project, the two will be merged.
+If you have a `.recon.config.mjs` file in your home directory and one in the root of your project, the two will be merged.
 The project-level config will take precedence over the home-level config.
 Though it will print a warning if there are conflicting command definitions.

 ## Advanced usage